 The College informs students of the date, time, and place to make appointments for advisement and registration through the semester's schedule flyer, website, classroom announcements, and the media.
-All students are encouraged to register for classes with their advisors during the proper registration period.
+All students are expected to schdule an appointment with their academic advisors prior to the start of each semester to monitor program progress and plan for the subsequent semester.
+Students are advised and then required to use WebAdvisor to register for their classes.
 Registration is on a space-available basis, so early registration is recommended.
-Students are advised and then required to use WebAdvisor to register for their classes.

-Students dropped from their classes due to failure to pay fees according to the published deadlines may be assessed a late registration fee when they ask to be reinstated in their schedule (on a space available basis).
+Students dropped from their classes due to failure to pay fees according to the published deadlines may be reinstated in their schedule during the Swap & Drop period (on a space available basis).